Movie Genre Classification by Language Augmentation and Shot Sampling: Movie-CLIP: Movie genre Classification by Language augmentatIon shot samPling

-\textbf{Speech-to-Text Recognition.} While some videos come with captions, there is a considerable amount of movie clips and trailers that do not have captions.
-To circumvent the dependence on provided captions, we incorporate an ASR model, Silero~\cite{SileroModels}, to generate captions in MMShot.
-In other words, the input of MMShot only spans visual and audio modalities, the language modality is extracted from audio modality and our model leverages it for free.
+As discussed in the Introduction, language information such as narrations or conversations can play an important role in genre prediction.
+For example, narrations of \emph{documentary} genres are often richer than those in \emph{action} genres.
+Existing multimodal approaches commonly incorporate language information from user-provided text documents~\cite{cascante2019moviescope, cai2023multi}.
+However, while some videos come with text data like captions, there is a considerable number of videos that do not have captions.
+To circumvent the dependence on provided text documents, we introduce a language augmentation module in Movie-CLIP.
+This module incorporates an ASR model, Whisper~\cite{radford2023robust}, to generate transcripts.
+In other words, the input to Movie-CLIP comprises the input video and its associated audio, from which the language modality is extracted and leveraged by our model without additional requirements.
+Thus, we named this mechanism as the language augmentation module.
+An overview of our language augmentation module is provided in \Cref{fig:MovieCLIP_framework} (A), consisting of the following components:

-\textbf{Keywords Extraction.} A straightforward method to incorporate the language information is to directly apply a language encoder to the captions extracted from audio waveforms.
-However, as shown in our experiments in Section \ref{sec: experiment_genre}, we find that directly applying a language encoder like BERT~\cite{devlin2018bert} on raw captions might even hurt the performance of our multi-modal method.
-We attribute it to the fact that the ASR system cannot recognize all language tokens perfectly.
-Therefore, the extracted captions contain a lot of noise that might affect the genre prediction results.
-Thus we apply a keyword extraction algorithm to solve this issue.
+\textbf{Automatic Speech Recognition.} Given the input audio $A$, we apply Whisper~\cite{radford2023robust} to obtain the initial transcript $L$.
+The initial transcript consists of multiple language components, including narrations, conversations, voice activities, etc.

-Motivated by the intuition that Nouns, Pronouns, and Adjectives usually contain important clues to describe events in videos, we identify each word's part-of-speech using SpaCy~\cite{honnibal2017spacy}.
-Given these tokens, we select top $k$\footnote{In our experiments, we set $k$ to 20.} tokens with high frequency that appear in captions.
-The top $k$ tokens are considered as keywords and we apply the text encoder of CLIP to extract the 512-dimensional feature vectors as our language representation $\boldsymbol{\rm f}_l(L; \boldsymbol{\theta_l})$ for each sample.
+\textbf{Keyword-aware Documents.} To incorporate the language information, a straightforward method is to directly apply a language encoder to the transcript $L$.
+However, in our experiments, we observed that directly applying a language encoder like BERT~\cite{kenton2019bert} to $L$ only resulted in a slight boost to the performance of our genre prediction model.
+We attribute this to the fact that the ASR system cannot perfectly recognize all language tokens, leading to the presence of noise in the initial transcript $L$, which might adversely affect the genre prediction results.
+In addition, as we will show, some words are predictive of a particular genre.
+Thus, we propose a keyword-aware algorithm based on these observations.
+Motivated by the intuition that Nouns, Pronouns, and Adjectives often contain important clues for describing events in videos, we first narrow the scope from the entire document to Nouns, Pronouns, and Adjectives.
+Each word's part-of-speech is identified by SpaCy~\cite{honnibal2017spacy}.
+We then define keyword $K$ as tokens with high frequency that appear in captions.
+From these tokens, we select the top $k$\footnote{In our experiments, we set $k$ to 20.} tokens with high frequency that appear in captions.